notthehoople/learning_csharp/BasicsForBeginners.md

 # Access Modifers
 - a way to control access to a class and/or its members
 ## public
+- accessible from everywhere
 ## private
+- accessible only from the class
 ## protected
+- accessible only from the class and its derived classes
+- similar to "private"
+- sometimes considered bad practice as exposes internal workings to other classes
 ## internal
+- accessible only from the same asssembly
+- e.g. make a class available to other classes in an assembly
 ## protected internal
+- accessible only from the same assembly or any derived classes
+- BAD practice!

 # Object Oriented Programming
 ## Enclapsulation